America’s Big Cat Problem

 Depending on where you live in America, acquiring a big cat such as a tiger can be alarmingly easy.
 Although the Endangered Species Act and the Convention On International Trade In Endangered Species (CITES) dictate that it is illegal to import and trade big cats between states in the US, it is still legal to keep them as pets so long as you source them from a breeder within your own state.

 Each state has different laws on owning tigers.
 Some have ‘comprehensive bans’, which prohibits private ownership of ‘dangerous animals’, such as wild cats, other non-domesticated carnivores, and non-human primates.
 However, there are varying exemptions and levels of enforcement, and workarounds in these states can often be found.
 Other states have partial bans on exotic pets, although the regulations in many are, apparently, quite light and bendable.
 Most of the remaining states permit ownership of exotic animals under a licence or permit scheme (such as in Oklahoma where the G.W.
-Zoo is located), while four states – Alabama, Nevada, North Carolina and Wisconsin – have zero laws regulating big cat ownership.
+Zoo is located), while four states – Alabama, Nevada, North Carolina and Wisconsin – have, as of this writing, zero laws regulating big cat ownership.
 In these states, it can be easier to buy a tiger than adopt a dog from a local animal shelter.
 The differing rules in each state provide opportunities for big cats to be exploited, abused, and illegally traded across state lines.

 It should go without saying that despite the intoxicating allure of tigers and other big cats, they do not make good pets.
 Quite apart from the fact that they are wholly unsuited to living in someone’s backyard or house, and that simply feeding them will likely cost upwards of $10,000 a year, they are also wild and dangerous animals.
 They cannot be truly tamed; they are formidable predators, not playthings.
 People who own big cats as pets can and do get mauled or killed.
 In 2003, a man who kept a tiger in a fifth-floor rented apartment in a building complex in Harlem, New York City, was lucky to only receive ‘massive bites on his arms and legs’ when the three-year-old animal in question attacked him.
 And on Tiger King itself, the keepers are occasionally shown losing control of the big cats, sometimes suffering terrible consequences.